HosnaJabbari/Knotty/README.md

 There are three different versions of CCJ that are compared for the WABI 2017 paper submission.
 For general usage, Sparse CCJ is recommended to be used.

+CCJ should work on most Linux and Mac machines.

 The different versions are as follows:
 Original CCJ is the original CCJ detailed in ["Algorithms for prediction of RNA pseudoknotted secondary structures"](https://open.library.ubc.ca/cIRcle/collections/ubctheses/24/items/1.0167140).
 Modified CCJ is a version of Original CCJ that uses the DP09 energy model.